Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Simulation studies

-More particularly, in Figure \ref{fg_10000samples}, we compare the limiting Gaussian distribution of the de-biased estimator and posterior samples for the 'f.Bayes' method against the true entries of interest.
-It is clear that the limiting Gaussian distribution of the de-biased estimator yeilds a sharper tail distribution compare to the distribution of the posterior samples.
+In Figure \ref{fg_10000samples}, we compare the limiting Gaussian distribution of the de-biased estimator and posterior samples for the 'f.Bayes' method against the true entries of interest.
+It is shown that the limiting Gaussian distribution of the de-biased estimator yields a slightly sharper tail distribution compared to the distribution of the posterior samples.
+In addition, Figure \ref{fg_QQplot} displays the Q-Q (quantile-quantile) plots of 10000 posterior samples of some entries vs. the standard Gaussian random variables.
+It shows that the posterior distributions of these entries reasonably well match the standard Gaussian distribution.

+Results on empirical coverage rate of the confidence intervals and of the credible intervals for Setting III and IV with heavy tail noises are gathered in Table \ref{tb_UQ_norstu} and \ref{tb_UQ_stustu}.
+We can see that there is a slight reduction in the empirical coverage rate of all methods compared with those in the Gaussian noise setting in Table \ref{tb_UQ}.
+As in Setting I and II, the empirical coverage rates of confidence intervals decrease quickly as the missing rates $ \tau $ increase, while the empirical coverage rates of credible intervals remain stable.